Register for Classes

 There are some exceptions to the enrollment requirement of being an admitted student with an active status.
 Those conditions are:

-Interdivisional: Students in other divisions of Johns Hopkins may take courses in the Advanced Academic Programs if permitted by their home division, and if space is available.
+Interdivisional: Students in other divisions of Johns Hopkins may take up to two courses in AAP if permitted by their home division, and if space is available.
 Such students must obtain their adviser’s approval on an Interdivisional Registration form available either from their home school registrar or the Advanced Academic Programs Enrollment Office.
-NOTE: Interdivisional registrations will not be processed until the after the semester registration deadline.
+Note: Interdivisional registrations will not be processed until the after the semester registration deadline.
 Interdivisional Registrants will then be notified during that time if the courses they wish to register for are full.

 If you are an active student, or you fall in one of the two exceptions above, you may proceed with your registration.
-If you have a question about your student status, you can Contact registration.
+If you have a question about your student status, please contact registration.

 Step 2: Understand Your Enrollment Options

 Normally, students will enroll in a program course for credit towards a degree.
 In addition, the following enrollment options exist to students:

 Students may register as auditors.
 Although regular attendance is expected of auditors, they are exempt from quizzes, examinations, and other assigned work, and they receive no credit for the course.
 Students who are enrolled for credit but wish to become auditors effect the necessary change by completing an Online Add/Drop Form before the deadline listed in the Academic Calendars.
 There is no reduction in fees when auditing a course.
 Students who take courses for credit are given enrollment priority over auditors.